cruzgodar/wilson/README.md

 Each controller has the following fields:

 - `handedness`: `"left"`, `"right"`, or `"none"`.
-- `targetRay`, `grip`: the pose of the ray the device points along and of where it's actually held, relative to the session's reference space, or `null` on a frame where the device isn't tracked.
-Each has a `matrix` (a column-major `Float32Array` that Wilson overwrites every frame, so copy it if it needs to outlive one) and a `position` and `orientation` as `DOMPointReadOnly`s. `grip` is always `null` for input sources that don't have one, such as gaze.
+- `targetRay`, `grip`: the transform of the ray the device points along and of where it's actually held, relative to the session's reference space, each a column-major `Float32Array` that Wilson overwrites every frame, so copy one if it needs to outlive a frame. `null` on a frame where the device isn't tracked, and `grip` is always `null` for input sources that don't have one, such as gaze.
 - `buttons`: an object with a state for each button in the `xr-standard` mapping — `trigger`, `squeeze`, `touchpad`, `thumbstick`, `a`, and `b`, the last two being the ones labeled X and Y on a left controller.
 Each has `pressed` and an analog `value` in `[0, 1]`, which is only ever 0 or 1 on anything but the trigger and the squeeze.
 Use `onButtonDown` and `onButtonUp` for edges.
 - `thumbstick`: an `[x, y]` pair, with y negated from the raw axis value so that +y is forward.
 - `inputSource`: the underlying `XRInputSource`, for anything Wilson doesn't wrap.